IgnjatRadojicic/Plantitask/README.md

 - Entitlements endpoint exposing plan, limits and current usage together, so a quota is visible before it refuses an upload
 - Overdue digests, due-soon reminders with cancellable scheduled jobs, and a weekly notification cleanup on Hangfire
 - Notification preferences per type and per channel, with an in-app and email split
-- Dashboard statistics, completion trends and per-group charts
+- Dashboard statistics (tasks by status, completion trends, member workload) with per-group charts
 - Audit logging on a separate connection, so a rolled-back transaction still leaves its trail
 - Rate limiting: 60/min general, 15/min auth, 10 per 5 min on verification
 - Dark mode